 MTI also receives a significant amount of donated services.
-The total value of these gifts in-kind included in the accompanying financial statements is \$2,162,018 for the year ended September 30, 2015.
-During the year ended September 30, 2015, MTI also received a significant amount of donated services from other volunteers that are not recognized in the statement of activities because the criteria for recognition under accounting principles generally accepted in the United States of America was not satisfied.
+The total value of these gifts in-kind included in the accompanying financial statements is \$2,022,630 and \$2,162,018, for the years ended September 30, 2016 and 2015, respectively.
+During the years ended September 30, 2016 and 2015, MTI also received a significant amount of donated services from other volunteers that are not recognized in the statements of activities because the criteria for recognition under accounting principles generally accepted in the United States of America was not satisfied.